CPJPRINCE/opex_manifest_generator/README.md

 mods:recordIdentifier
 ```

-In both cases, the header has to match both namespace and tag and is case sensistive.
+In both cases, the header has to match both namespace and tag and is case sensitive.
 While using the flat method is easier, be aware that if there's non-unique tags, such as `mods:note`, the flat method will only import to the first match, which might not be it's intended destination.
-When using the 'exactly' and you havenon-unique tags, again such as `mods:note`, you will need add an index in square brackets `[0]` to indicate which tag to assign the data to, like: `mods:note[1] mods:notes[2] ...` The number of field will simply be the order they appear in the XML.
+When using the 'exactly' and you have non-unique tags, again such as `mods:note`, you will need add an index in square brackets `[0]` to indicate which tag to assign the data to, like: `mods:note[1] mods:notes[2] ...` The number of field will simply be the order they appear in the XML.

 This is all probably easier done, than said :\).
-For convience *I've also included* (Note to self: ADD THEM!), spreadsheet templates of DC, MODS, GDPR and EAD, with thier explict names in the headers.
+For convenance nce *I've also included* (Note to self: ADD THEM!), spreadsheet templates of DC, MODS, GDPR and EAD, with their explicit names in the headers.

-Once the above is setup, and all the data added; to create the OPEX's simply add `-m` with the choosen method of import `flat|exact`, so:
+Once the above is setup, and all the data added; to create the OPEX's simply add `-m` with the chosen method of import `flat|exact`, so:
 `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}" -m flat` or
 `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}" -m exact`

 ## Options

-The following options are currently avilable to run the program with, and can be utilised in various combinations with each other, although some combinations will clash:
+The following options are currently available to run the program with, and can be utilised in various combinations with each other, although some combinations will clash:

 ```
 Options: